Pediatric Orthopedic Surgeons treating Colles Fracture

 Non-Surgical Treatment

+For the first few days, elevate your wrist by resting it on a pillow or the back of a chair above the level of your heart.
+This will reduce swelling and discomfort.
 For two to three days, place ice on the wrist to reduce swelling.
 Do this for 15 to 20 minutes every two to three hours.
 While icing, take care to keep the cast or splint dry.

-Ask your physician about NSAIDs.
-They can aid in reducing pain and swelling.
+NSAIDs can aid in reducing pain and swelling.
 The negative effects of these medications include a higher risk of bleeding and ulceration.
 Unless your doctor advises differently, they should only be taken seldom as doing so might cause recovery to be delayed.

-Practice stretching and strengthening exercises
+Practice stretching and strengthening exercises.

 If your doctor advises it, perform stretches and shoulder, elbow, and finger strengthening exercises.
 These therapies will usually help your child.
 However, surgery is occasionally required for persons with fractured wrists.
 If the bone is not likely to mend well in a cast, your doctor could advise this.
 Sometimes holding the bone in place as it heals requires the use of pins, plates, screws, or other tools.